Layering in Money Laundering

 Stage 1: Placement

-• Smurfing, which involves multiple small deposits over a prolonged period.
-This is designed to avoid triggering reporting thresholds for larger sums.
+- Smurfing, which involves multiple small deposits over a prolonged period to avoid triggering reporting thresholds

-• Casino schemes occur when cash is exchanged for casino chips to be used in games, before being converted back into cash form.
+- Casino schemes where cash is exchanged for chips, used in games, and then converted back into cash

-The placement stage is the easiest to detect, of all the stages in the money laundering process.
-Large amounts of cash are inherently more likely to alert suspicion and instigate due diligence action from institutions.
+The placement stage is the easiest to detect, as large cash movements are more likely to raise suspicion and trigger due diligence action.

 Stage 2: Layering